Hever to Ashurst walk

 4. Leighton Manor to Cowden (village) (2 km)

 • Turn right onto a footpath going over another low hill and through a wooded valley.
 At the end turn left onto the Sussex Border Path, passing Waystrode Manor.
 Continue along Spode Lane and North Street into Cowden village.
-Turn right onto the High Street for the Fountain pub.
+Turn right onto the High Street for The Fountain pub.

 1. Go through a metal gate and continue up the right-hand side of a large field, with a fence and trees on your right almost completely screening the landscaped grounds of Leighton Manor? in the valley below.
 At the top of the slope, where the fence turns half-right, bear left and follow a faint grassy path across the field, passing an isolated tree in the middle.